-Despite the popularity of its gorgeous beaches, the Greek island of Zakynthos has plenty more to offer when you’re ready to peel yourself off the sunlounger.
-Hiring a car is likely to be a good option if you want to explore the island, as public buses only run a few times a day and the cost of taxis can add up.
-Here are a few of the places I’d recommend around Zante that you can easily reach by car if you fancy a half day exploring more of what the island can offer.
+Despite the popularity of its gorgeous beaches, the Greek island of Zakynthos (also known as Zante) has plenty more to offer when you’re ready to peel yourself off the sun lounger.
+We recommend that you hire a car in Zante if you want to explore the island, as public buses only run a few times a day and the cost of taxis can add up.
+Here are a few of the places I’d recommend if you explore Zakynthos by car, if you fancy a half day to discover more of what the island can offer.

 If you arrive on the island by ferry from the mainland, Zante Town will probably be your starting point, or if you are based in one of the beach resorts it’s worth taking a look around the island’s capital.
+Car hire in Zante town is easy and you could pick up a car here as an alternative to the airport.
 The shops are normally open in the morning, close after lunch and then re-open in the late afternoon and evening.
 During shop opening hours parking is at a premium but the atmosphere is more lively.
-If you prefer things a little quieter then visit Zante Town when the shops are closed.
+If you prefer things a little quieter then visit Zante Town when the shops are closed but cafes are still likely to be open.

 The harbour frontage is full of interest and the road is busy with a constant stream of tooting cars and motorbikes as the locals go about their business.
 At one end of town, close to St Mark’s Square, is the long pier where the cruise ships dock.
-I’d recommend walking right to the end of this pier to admire the yachts from all over the world, from beautiful wooden boats to the glitzy gin palaces chartered by some wealthy Russian businessman.
-You’ll probably see a lone fisherman at the end and there’s a pleasant small taverna where you can get a good lunch.
+I’d recommend walking right to the end of this pier to admire the yachts from all over the world, from beautiful wooden boats to the glitzy gin palaces chartered by some wealthy businessman.
+You’ll probably see a lone fisherman at the end and you can watch the boats going in and out of the harbour.

 Back at St Mark’s square, you’ll find plenty of cafes waiting to invite you in, as this is prime tourist spot but I prefer to walk down the main street and find the smaller cafes in the side streets where the locals go for a hot cheese pies or a selection of glika, the honey drenched sweet pasties that the Greeks serve with tiny cups of strong, sweet Greek coffee.
 In the side streets you’ll find several shops that make and sell the traditional nougat of sesame seeds, almonds and honey as well as other local sweets, wines and olive oil.
 The museum in St Mark’s square is also worth a look if you’d like to see beautiful religious art and icons that were saved from the terrible earthquake of 1953.

-Take your car and drive up to Bohali, the cliff that’s set above the town overlooking the harbour where you can sit on the terrace in one of the cafes with a frappe to admire the view or visit the Venetian fort on the hill top.
+Continue your tour of Zante by car and drive up to Bohali, the cliff that’s set above the town overlooking the harbour where you can sit on the terrace in one of the cafes with a frappe to admire the view or visit the Venetian fort on the hill top.

-Zante town is a good alternative location to the airport to pick up your hire car if you’ve booked through a car hire comparison search engine like Carrentals.co.uk, who provided our hire car.
+Car hire in Zakynthos – Zante town is a good alternative location to the airport to rent a car in Zante if you’ve booked through a car hire comparison search engine who provided our hire car.

 From Zante town you can drive out on the road to Machairado and within 15 minutes (if you don’t get lost or miss the turning) you’ll find a couple of other interesting places to visit;

-When I’m on Zakynthos I aways stop in at the Oenolpi winery run by Timotheos and Christina-Maria, who have started a boutique winery that you can see from the road.
+When I’m on Zakynthos I always stop in at the Oenolpi winery run by Timotheos and Christina-Maria, who have started a boutique winery that you can see from the road.
 Their wines mix local grape varieties and mainstream varieties such as Cabernet Sauvignon, and the estate also includes olive trees and Korinthian grapes for raisins.
-They are happy to show visitors the modern winery and they also have wine for tasting in the front reception area, although if you’re a serious wine coinesseur you may want to ring ahead to be sure they’ll be there.
+They are happy to show visitors the modern winery and they also have wine for tasting in the front reception area, although if you’re a serious wine connoisseur you may want to ring ahead to be sure they’ll be there.
+(Be sure to have a designated driver if you are wine tasting)

 I can recommend the delicious Augostoustiatis Liastos wine, with concentrated sugars and alcohol made with the local Augostoustiatis grapes which are harvested and then laid outside on a cloth to be ‘burnt’ in the sun, giving it the Liastos name, ideal to be drunk at the end of a meal with coffee or desert.